Christopher Moltisanti: The Many Saints of Newark

 Imperioli returns in the prequel film The Many Saints of Newark.
 Though never seen on screen, he acts as the narrator of the film.
 Christopher is seemingly narrating from the afterlife, bitterly referencing his death at the hands of Tony as well as Tony's lack of financial support to his family after his death.
 During the film, an infant Christopher cries when he sees Tony at a welcoming back party for Tony's father, "Johnny Boy" Soprano.
 When Tony expresses confusion at the infant Chris' behavior around him, a woman at the table tells him that "some babies, when they come into the world, know all kinds of things from the other side."
-The final scene of the film ends with Christopher narrating that Tony is "the man [he] went to hell for".
+The final scene of the film ends with Christopher narrating that Tony is "the guy [he] went to hell for."